rafal-majewski/nodejs-app-template/README.md

 ## CI Pipeline

 The CI pipeline is configured in the `.github/workflows/ci.yml` file.
-It consists of the following (run in parallel) jobs:
+It consists of the following jobs:

 ### ESLint check